ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-first-approach.md

 console.log(foo(1, 2)(3)); // 6
 ```

-we compilet it using the symbolic link to the babel compiler:
+we compile it using the symbolic link to the babel compiler:
 `➜  babel-learning git:(main) ✗ babel-tanhauhau/packages/babel-cli/bin/babel.js src/tan-liu-article/example.js  --plugins=./src/tan-liu-article/babel-transform-curry-function.cjs`
 ```js
 "use strict";